 The Lazy Donkey

-There once lived a waterman who took clothes to the river every day to wash them. he owned a lazy donkey, that hated doing its work and whenever he was called upon, he pretended to be sick.
+There once lived a waterman who took clothes to the river every day to wash.
+He owned a lazy donkey, that hated doing its work and whenever the donkey was called upon, he pretended to be sick.
 One day the waterman had to take a big pile of clothes to the river bank to wash.

 But the donkey knew the clothes would be heavy, and so he escaped when the waterman called him, and went to a lonely place to take a nap.